joshua-zingale/masters-project/report/report.md

 # Development

 Development of the AI Tutor took place over two distinct periods.
-Development began during an eight-week summer data-science fellowship program for undergraduate and master's students at UC Riverside, then continuing with one of the authors (Zingale) continued development after the program's end.
+Development began during an eight-week summer data-science fellowship program for undergraduate and master's students at UC Riverside, then continuing with one of the authors (Zingale) continuing development after the program's end.
 For the first half of development the goals were twofold: on the one hand, the development during the fellowship was to serve as a learning experience for the fellows;
 on the other hand, the AI Tutor was to be developed.